NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/R-dplyr-grepl-piping/r-dplyr-grepl-piping.md

 package to download data straight from the NEON servers.
 To learn more about this function, please see the <a href="https://www.neonscience.org/download-explore-neon-data" target="_blank">Download and Explore NEON data tutorial here.</a>

+As mentioned in the "Things You’ll Need To Complete This Tutorial" section at the top, you will need an API token in order to download NEON data using neonUtilities.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 Let's look at the NEON small mammal capture data from Harvard Forest (within Domain 01) for all of 2014.
 This site is located in the heart of the Lyme disease epidemic.